dantenetto/decimal-js/README.md

 ### 1. Features
 - can convert the base js types to decimal
-- allow arithmetical operations
+- allows arithmetical operations
-- allow string formatting
+- allows string formatting
 - can safely be converted back to number

 ### 2. Basic Interface